 Your kitchen countertop is the place for action.
 Whether you’re prepping food, cooking, entertaining guests or even using it as a temporary office worktop, your countertop has seen it all.

 If you’re using your countertop for meal preps, it is all the more susceptible to spillage, grease, and splashes.
 When it is not properly cleaned, it will start harbouring bacteria on the surface and pores.

 Make sure to disinfect your countertops thoroughly after use.
 Some countertops, such as quartz and Dekton, are easier to maintain than others.
 So tailor your cleaning agents according to your countertop material.

 For porous material, be sure to follow up on your scheduled maintenance to seal the surface.

-If you’re planning to renovate your kitchen and bathroom, you should check out NFS-certified countertops such as Aurastone quartz countertops that are hygienic and safe enough for food preparation.
+If you’re planning to renovate your kitchen and bathroom, you should check out NSF-certified countertops such as Aurastone quartz countertops that are hygienic and safe enough for food preparation.